Lorenz-Lab-KCL/cp2k_qds/inputs_cp2k/AIMD/ARCHER/README.rst

 Restart:
 =========

-Ask me when the job stopped due to wall time and I need to explain to you a bit more how to do it.
+After the first round is finished.
+We need to change the **input.inp** file to enable the restart option.